Dr Laura Connelly

 Laura is committed to research-led teaching, contributing to both undergraduate and postgraduate modules, including:

-Sitting on the borders of criminology and sociology, Laura’s research interests include: migration, policing, victimology, governance, and the sex industry.
+Sitting on the borders of criminology and sociology, Laura’s research interests include: the sex industry, critical ‘modern slavery’ studies, policing, governance, critical victimology, and feminist theory/research.

-Her PhD research (2016, University of Leeds) explored the governance of sex trafficking in the UK, focusing in particular upon how the strategic priorities of the police and organisational politics of the voluntary sector are negotiated and structured through service delivery.
+Her PhD research explored the governance of sex trafficking in England and Wales, focusing in particular upon how the strategic priorities of the police and organisational politics of the voluntary sector are negotiated and structured through service delivery.
+She examined how sex trafficking has been taken up in the political manoeuvring of a range of state and non-state actors, in the pursuit of divergent ideological agendas.

 Qualifications and Memberships